Medically reviewed on February 20, 2018

 Emotional and behavioral symptoms

-Behavioral symptoms of anorexia may include attempts to lose weight by either:
+Behavioral symptoms of anorexia may include attempts to lose weight by:

-- Bingeing and self-induced vomiting to get rid of the food and may include use of laxatives, enemas, diet aids or herbal products
+- Bingeing and self-induced vomiting to get rid of food, which may include the use of laxatives, enemas, diet aids or herbal products

-Other emotional and behavioral signs and symptoms related to anorexia may include:
+Emotional and behavioral signs and symptoms may include:

 - Lying about how much food has been eaten